antoineviscardi/questradeapi/README.md

 ```

 ## Documentation
-All the documentation is available at [https://questradeapi.readthedocs.io/en/latest/index.html]
+All the documentation is available at https://questradeapi.readthedocs.io/en/latest/index.html. :book::smile:

 ## Issue Reporting
 I you find a bug, have a feature request, or have design suggestions, please do not hesitate to report it in the issues section of this repository.
 For any security related issues, please do not report them publicly on the public GitHub issue tracker but contact me direcly by email.